moia-oss/aws-cfg-generator/README.md

 #### Flags

 ```
+REQUIRED

+--vault-config-path=STRING         Where to load/save the config

+OPTIONAL

 --source-profile="default"         The profile that your credentials should come from
 --region=STRING                    Override the region configured with your source profile
---vault-config-path=STRING    Where to load/save the config
---keep-custom-config          Retains any custom profiles or settings.
+--keep-custom-config=true          Retains any custom profiles or settings.
 Set to false to remove everything
                                    except the source profile and generated config
---use-role-name-in-profile    Append the role name to the profile name
+--use-role-name-in-profile=false   Append the role name to the profile name
 ```

 ### aws-extend-switch-roles